floodfx/hotdogjs/README.md

 ### Anatomy of a Hotdogjs project
  * `public/` - Static assets including html templates and client-side javascript
- * `views/` - Hotdogjs LiveViews routed based on [File System Router](https://bun.sh/docs/api/file-system-router)
+ * `views/` - Hotdogjs LiveViews routed based on [File System Router](https://bun.sh/docs/api/file-system-router); all `.ts` files in this directory are expected to be LiveViews
  * `src/` - Hotdogjs server-side code
  * `package.json` - Node.js compatible package.json with required dependencies and default scripts
  * `hotdogjs-conf.toml` - (optional) hotdogjs configuration file for overriding default configuration

+### View Routing
+A `View` is defined by creating a file in the `views/` directory.
+We use Bun's [File System Router](https://bun.sh/docs/api/file-system-router) to route requests to the appropriate `View` and extract path and query parameters that are passed to the `View` as `params` in the `mount` method.
+You can override the directory that the `View`s are located in by setting the `viewsDir` option in the `hotdogjs-conf.toml` file.

 ### Basics of a (Live) View
-A `View` is a web page that responds to events and updates based on server state changes. `View`s are initially rendered as HTML over HTTP.
+A `View` is a web page that responds to events, updates its state, and generates HTML diffs. `View`s are initially rendered as HTML over HTTP.
 Once rendered, the `View` automatically connects to the server via a websocket.
 When connected, the `View` automatically sends events from the client and receives then automatically applies diffs to the DOM.
 You should extend `BaseView` to create your own `View`.

 ### View API
 `View` have the following API: